microspectrometer/microspec/doc/source/README.md

 ### Installing

-First, download chromaspeclib in the appropriate python location, and make sure that the src/ directory is in your PYTHONPATH and the bin/ directory is in your PATH.
+First, download microspeclib in the appropriate python location, and make sure that the src/ directory is in your PYTHONPATH and the bin/ directory is in your PATH.

 *NOTE: Include github download instructions.*

 *NOTE: Pip install instructions will be in a future release.*

-If you do not update your paths, you may need to specify them every time you use tools that utilize chromaspeclib, including the chromaspeclib executables themselves, for example:
+If you do not update your paths, you may need to specify them every time you use tools that utilize microspeclib, including the microspeclib executables themselves, for example:

 ```
-cd chromaspeclib_install_dir
+cd microspeclib_install_dir
 PATH=$PATH:bin PYTHONPATH=$PYTHONPATH:src python /my/script/dir/tool.py
-PATH=$PATH:bin PYTHONPATH=$PYTHONPATH:src chromaspec_cmdline.py captureframe -e --csv
+PATH=$PATH:bin PYTHONPATH=$PYTHONPATH:src microspec_cmdline.py captureframe -e --csv
 ```

 ### File Locations

 The breakdown of the installed files is thus:

-* `chromaspeclib_install_dir`
+* `microspeclib_install_dir`
   * `doc` - Documentation
   * `cfg`
-    * `chromaspeclib.json` - Hardware Protocol
+    * `microspeclib.json` - Hardware Protocol
   * `bin`
-    * `chromaspec_cmdline.py` - Command-line utility
+    * `microspec_cmdline.py` - Command-line utility
-    * `chromaspec_emulator.py` - Emulation server
+    * `microspec_emulator.py` - Emulation server
-    * `chromaspec_expert_example.py` - Example file for Expert interface
+    * `microspec_expert_example.py` - Example file for Expert interface
-    * `chromaspec_simple_example.py` - Example file for Simple interface
+    * `microspec_simple_example.py` - Example file for Simple interface
   * `src`
-    * `chromaspeclib`
+    * `microspeclib`
       * `cmdline.py` - Used by cmdline tool
       * `exceptions.py` - List of custom exceptions
       * `expert.py` - Import to use Expert interface